 workflow scenarios and use of the three types of plans

-LCC Perspective: The only difference between the three plans is the level of complexityA treatment plan is for one health concern/problem.
+LCC Perspective: The only difference between the three plans is the level of complexity:

+A treatment plan is for one health concern/problem.
 If there are multiple health concerns, there are multiple treatment plans.

 When a patient has multiple health concerns or plans from multiple specialists (treatment plans) and there are conflicts between the plans that need to be resolved a Plan of Care is created.

+The Care Plan is the accumulation/reconciliation of all treatment plans and plans of care that pertain to a patient.
+A treatment plan is the child of a plan of care which is a child of Care Plan.

-With all this said, it is ok to have a Care Plan for only one health concern
+With all this said, it is ok to have a Care Plan for only one health concern/problem with one discipline.
+The Care Plan is the Treatment Plan and Plan of Care.